Zenithsiz/zbuild/README.md

 In particular the `examples/simple_c/zbuild.yaml` is a fully documented example that helps you understand how zbuild works.

+# Watching

+Zbuild can "watch" your build, re-running rules whenever files are updated.
+This can be activated with the `--watch` flag.
+See `zbuild --help` for more details.

 # Installation

 You may download the latest release from the [releases page](https://github.com/Zenithsiz/zbuild/releases).